Admission Requirements and Application FAQ’s

-- Statistics – (STAT 651, SCMT/STAT 303 or other three hours of undergraduate statistics)
+- Statistics – (STAT 303 or 302 or other three hours of undergraduate statistics with program approval)

-Still not sure if your undergraduate degree would be considered for this masters?
-Visit our Current Student Profile’s and see the many different academic backgrounds who have found their match in a commercial real estate education.
+Visit our Current Student Profile to see the many different academic backgrounds who have found their match in a commercial real estate education.

 Enter your name as shown on your passport to avoid immigration and processing problems.